getacupoftea/alx-system_engineering-devops/0x00-shell_basics/README.md

 0. To write a script that prints the absolute path name of the current working directory, the first line of the script should include the "#!/bin/bash", followed  by the command which is : "pwd".
 Leave a new line after this script.

-1. To display the contents list of your current directory: ls, bur the first line should be the "#!/bin/bash"
+1. To display the contents list of your current directory: ls, but the first line should be the "#!/bin/bash"; like this:

+"#!/bin/bash"
+"ls"

-2. A script that changes the working directory to the user’s home directory : "cd ~"
+2. A script that changes the working directory to the user’s home directory:

+"#!/bin/bash"
+ "cd ~"

-3. A script that print contents in current directory in a long format : ls -l"
+3. A script that print contents in current directory in a long format :

+"#!/bin/bash"
+"ls -l"

-4. A script that prints contents in current directory including hidden files and in long format : ls -la"
+4. A script that prints contents in current directory including hidden files and in long format :

-5.
+"#!/bin/bash"
+"ls -la"

+5. A script that displays the contents of the current directory in; long format, with user and group IDs displayed numerically, and hidden files starting with (.)

+"#!/bin/bash
+ls -la --numeric-uid-gid